Alignak-monitoring/alignak-doc/source/03_how_it_work/02_run_daemons.rst

 Running Alignak
 ===============

 .. note:: this documentation is assuming that the Alignak configuration used for running is the default shipped configuration.
-Thus all examples are using */usr/local/share/alignak" directory... adapt the example scripts to your own configuration.
+Thus all examples are using */usr/local/share/alignak* directory... please adapt the example scripts to your own configuration.

 .. _run_alignak/services: